Mrpi314tech/UC37software/README.md

 speaker for 3.5 mm jack (hdmi doesn't work well)
 <br>
 <h3>Step 1:</h3>
-Make a weather account at http://weatherapi.com  still working on making a new api that is free.
+Make a weather account at <a href='http://weatherapi.com'>weatherapi.com</a>  still working on making a new api that is free.
 <br>
 <h3>Step 2:</h3>
 First run this command in the command prompt.
 Make sure you have pip installed, and the file is installled in the home directory.